 Ed. note: The following transcript has been drawn from the on-demand recording — no registration needed or form to fill out — of NetBrain’s Just in Time Automation for IT Operations webinar.
 Jason Baudreau, NetBrain VP of Marketing, is your host.
-The companion blog Troubleshooting Is a Team Sport: Automation That Promotes Collaboration discusses how collaboration helps reduce mean time to identify, or mean time to innocence (MTTI).
+The companion blog Troubleshooting Is a Team Sport: Automation That Promotes Collaboration discusses how network change management collaboration helps reduce mean time to identify, or mean time to innocence (MTTI).

 Let’s talk about that repair phase of a response workflow.
 The repair phase might not be the most time-consuming, but it can be the most risky.